frankaemika/franka_description/README.md

   --abs-path           Use absolute paths.
   --host-dir HOST_DIR  Provide a host directory for the absolute path.
-  --only-ee            Get URDF with solely end-effector data
+  --only-ee            Get URDF with solely end-effector data --no-prefix          Override the robot prefix of links, joints and visuals in the urdf file.
 ```

 ### Visualize via ROS2